 His bands have supported acts such as Adrian Belew (David Bowie), The Creatures (UK), M Ward (USA), Micah P Hinson (USA), Morphine (USA), The Cruel Sea, Hugo Race and Conway Savage (Bad Seeds).

-His 6th studio album is due for release in March 2021.
+His 6th studio album is due for release in later this year.

 4 stars - Rolling Stone

 4 stars - The Age (EG)